For a lot of Australians, superannuation is a major source of income in retirement, next to the government’s Age Pension, if you’re eligible for it.

 Taking your super as a lump sum can be tempting however it won’t be the best option for everyone and there may be tax implications to consider if you withdraw it under age 60.

 You need to think about whether you’re going to spend or invest this money, and what you’ll live on if you have minimal or no super left.
-While you could be eligible for government entitlements, like the Age Pension—alone, that’s unlikely to be enough.4
+While you could be eligible for government entitlements, like the Age Pension—alone, it’s unlikely to be enough.4

 Move your super into an account-based pension